EngJay/pa-spl/examples/read-decibel-value/README.md

 - Connect the SCL and SDA pins of the sensor to pins PB6 and PB7, respectively, on the dev board.
-- Connect the TX and RX pins of your TTL-to-USB converter to pins PC11 and PC10, respectively, and connect the ground pin to matching pin on the board.
+- Connect the TX and RX pins of your TTL-to-USB converter to pins PC11 and PC10, respectively, and connect the ground pin to a matching pin on the board.

 Then, open a shell and run OpenOCD, to which a similar response as shown here should be received if the board is connected with the onboard ST-Link debugger.